- Kimiko Yoshida - https://kimiko.fr -

 THE INFINITENESS OF COLOUR & THE INFINITENESS OF TIME

 Far from limiting the colour field, the yearning for monochromy exposes the sensibility to the infiniteness of colour.
 Through a boundless succession of layers of monochrome hues and faint tinges, monochromy uncovers a plural infinity of strata of colours which the gaze is incapable of counting.
 The number of colours making up a polychrome image tends to be limited; they can be counted.
 Conversely, the monochrome gives a chromatic infiniteness which is a temporal infiniteness.
 Even when the gaze contemplates ad infinitum the infinitude of the discreet shades of one and the same colour, the gaze exhausts nothing with time.
-The monochrome colour eroticizes the eye in an infinite way.
+The monochrome colour eroticizes the gaze in an infinite way.
 It is a pure figure of duration wherein all imagery and all narrative are dissolved.
 And here, before the infinite colour, the gaze is exposed to the infiniteness of time.

 The figure tends to dissolve in the monochrome shades of the monochrome colour which forms the image at the same time as it re-forms it as something incomplete.
 This quest for monochromy is a reflection on the successive instants of identity.
 In my photos, in the shadow of an indirect and very soft light, the monochrome colour floats like a touch of watercolour on the surface of water.
 It represents a whole host of sensations in which is revealed the permeability of subjectivity.
 It is a quest to do with self-effacement in the resurgence of the image of me.